trandolapril (Oral route)

 - Kidney problems—Increased risk of potassium levels in the body becoming too high.

-- Diabetes patients who are also taking aliskiren (Tekturna®) or
+- Diabetic patients who are also taking aliskiren (Tekturna®) or

 - Hereditary or idiopathic angioedema or